Kevin Simiyu

-Kevin Juma Simiyu (born 12 March 1996) is a Kenyan professional footballer who plays as a defensive midfielder currently in the ranks of Nairobi City Stars.
-He formerly turned out for Kenyan Premier League sides Nzoia Sugar and Gor Mahia and earned at least one cap for the Kenya national team.
+Kevin Juma Simiyu (born 12 March 1996) is a Kenyan professional footballer who plays as a defensive midfielder for Kenyan Premier League club Posta Rangers.
+He formerly turned out for Kenyan Premier League sides Nzoia Sugar, Gor Mahia and Nairobi City Stars.
+He has one cap for Kenya.

 Career

 Juma began his senior career at Nzoia Sugar FC, where he made 42 league appearances and scored 2 goals between 2018 and 2023.

 On 2 July 2023, he signed a four-year contract with reigning Kenyan champions Gor Mahia, aiming to compete in the CAF Champions League.

 He left the club in mid-season during the January 2025 window and made a move to Nairobi City Stars to reunite with his former Nzoia Sugar coach Salim Babu.

 International career

 Juma was handed his international debut for Kenya by Jacob Mulee after coming on as a 75th minute substitute away against hosts Togo on 9 March 2021 at the Stade de Kégué, Lome, during a 2021 Africa Cup of Nations qualification Group G tie.